ysufender/CSR/docs/DOCUMENTATION.md

 ```

 As you can see, it is pretty simple.
 Since the syscall doesn't return anythin in this example,
 nothing is pushed to the stack.
-But if it were such a syscall that returned a function, the return
+But if it were such a syscall that returned something, the return
 value would be pushed to the stack just like it is pushed when calling JASM functions.

 ### Extenders